SutekhVRC/VibeCheck/README.md

 ### Feature Modifiers
 - Enabled: Enable/Disabled feature.
 - OSC Parameter: OSC address/parameter to listen for.
+- Flip Input: Transforms the input float to the opposite value.
 - Smoothing: Smooths the float inputs received from OSC.
 - Idle: The idle level of the feature.
 Idle starts once the feature has been triggered for the first time.
 - Minimum: The minimum level the feature is allowed to be active at.
 Minimum does not influence idle.